Point-of-Care Testing

 Please note: this is not the limit of testing available.

-One of the goals of the PathWest PoCT department is to continue to meet the clinical demands of metropolitan, regional, and remote health care environments.
-To achieve this, we have a PoCT submission form for requesting PoCT equipment and eLearning via MyLearning to facilitate training all PoCT users.
+One of the goals of the PathWest POC department is to continue to support the clinical requirements of metropolitan, regional, and remote health care environments.
+To achieve this, we have a POC submission form for requesting POC equipment, eLearning via MyLearning and instructional documents to facilitate training all POC users.

-The PoCT group can also provide advice on available devices to suit different testing needs and should be contacted to discuss different requirements.
+The POC group can also provide advice on available devices to suit different testing needs and can be contacted to discuss different requirements.

 POCT Links